Callmel4p/MiniCTF-2024/Write up/MiniCTF2024 (1).md

 ![Password](../Image/Password.png)

 ##### Solution
 Download password.zip and extract, get 2 file : chall2.py and treasure.exe.
 Since they say treasure.exe is made from chall2.py so I read the chall2.py source code first.
-Here it is:
+The code is below :

 ````
 import time